 With no school and great weather, summer is one of the most popular times to take a vacation.
 No matter where your destination may be, take some precautions before leaving for your trip to ensure maximum relaxation.
-Investing in light timers or smart bulbs is one way that you can make it less obvious that your home is an unoccupied while away.
+One of our most highly recommended summer safety tips is investing in light timers or smart bulbs.
+This is one way that you can make it less obvious that your home is an unoccupied while away.

 Another good investment is using keyless or smart locks on your doors.
 Smart home security systems can eliminate the need for spare keys laying around, while still allowing access to those who may need it – for example a friend who is checking on your house, watering plants, or feeding a pet.
 Lastly, putting your mail on hold and having a neighbor pick up your packages can help keep your belongings secure.

 Practice Pool Safety